AlbatrossAutomated/tumbleweed_gdax/README.md

 withdrawal.
 Incidentally, this cumulative total is what taxes are due on.

 The main objective is protecting the initial funds from depletion so the bot is kept alive and trading.
-This is done by mathematically stretching available funds so that declines can be absorbed, and Tumbleweed can continue to flip trades at lower prices.
-It's a "bend don't break" approach.
+This is done by periodically pausing trading on downturns, and later resuming where Tumbleweed can continue to flip trades at lower prices.

 The thinking was that if any trader can be kept alive and execute profitable trades in spite of price volatility and without the operator having to give it more funds,